Originally published on 4/1/2019

 “I hope that he doesn’t go down that path so much that he loses his ability to work in a bipartisan fashion,” Cohen said.

-The Judiciary panel has one of Capitol Hill’s broadest policy jurisdictions, touching everything from immigration to net neutrality.
+The Judiciary panel has one of Capitol Hill's broadest policy jurisdictions, touching on subjects as disparate as immigration and net neutrality.
 Democrats have rapidly produced a raft of legislation seeking to advance key campaign issues such as gun control, voting rights and campaign finance.

-Collins and his team see an opening to collaborate on issues such as intellectual property and another major criminal justice overhaul.
-Collins won considerable bipartisan goodwill for his work steering an effort tackling prison sentencing and recidivism through both chambers of Congress last year, as well as music licensing and international data access bills.
+Collins won considerable bipartisan goodwill for his work last year steering an effort tackling prison sentencing and recidivism through both chambers of Congress, as well as music licensing and international data access bills.

 “When he’s in an open and bipartisan mood he’s absolutely delightful to work with,” said Maryland U.S. Rep. Jamie Raskin, a Democratic member of the Judiciary Committee.
 “When he strikes the pose of a warrior for the Trump machine, then he offers us a different side.
 But I think in truth he has really good mannerisms, good intentions.”

-The heart of his new job as the ranking Republican on the Judiciary Committee, however, will require him to butt heads with his Democratic colleagues as Trump’s frontline defender.
+The heart of his new job as the ranking Republican on the Judiciary Committee, however, has required him to butt heads with his Democratic colleagues as Trump's frontline defender.